It was only mere moments ago, ladies and gentlemen, that I shared with you what I had recently learned.

 But I still want to see these emails.

-I want to see prove it.
+I want to see, prove it.

 I want to see this stuff.

-But the purpose of this, Norma is to inoculate uh the uh other senators down the road when they revive this thing if they do, because the criticism will start rolling in the next well, yeah, because a lot of criticism, but just a lot of hate-filled racism.
+But the purpose of this, Norma, is to inoculate the other senators down the road when they revive this thing, if they do, because the criticism will start rolling in.

-We're gonna do what's right.
+We're going to do what's right.

-We can't listen to this hateful language.
+We can't listen to this hate-filled language.

-That's how they're gonna ignore all of your criticism is to discredit and by the way, welcome to the club because that's what they've been trying to do to conservatives in the media for I don't know how long.
+And by the way, welcome to the club because that's what they've been trying to do to conservatives in the media for I don't know how long.

-Throw that racism charge around or some other uh uh characterization that's disparaging and it's designed to discredit people like me in your minds uh and hearts.
+And it's designed to discredit people like me in your minds and hearts.

 And so now they are so frustrated, they're trying to do the same thing to you.